hugh225/learnPython/readme.txt

-I will try to learn Python under linux from today. change
+I will try to learn Python under linux/Ubuntu on windows from today. change